 Considerations

 Pipedream's primary focus is workflow automation rather than MCP governance.
-Teams requiring enterprise security controls and centralized AI agent oversight may need additional tooling.
+Teams requiring enterprise security controls and centralized AI agent oversight may need additional tooling for SCIM-driven RBAC, tool-level allowlisting, audit logs, credential management, and agent identity governance.

 6. Paragon